Virtual Machine

 println!("{}", vm.pop_last());

-Checkout the next section on how to create a REPL for our Calc to compare different compilation paths.
+Checkout the next section to see how to create a REPL for our Calc to compare different compilation paths interactively.